AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Eldritch Blast (2 Attacks).*** *Ranged Attack Roll:* +9 to hit, range 120 ft. *Hit:* 11 (1d10 + 5) Force damage, and Kaito can move the creature in a straight line up to 10 feet closer or further away.

-***Pact Casting.*** Kaito casts one of the following spells, using Charisma as the Spellcasting Ability (spell save DC 17):
+***Pact Casting.*** Kaito casts one of the following spells, using Charisma as the Spellcasting Ability (Spell Save DC 17):

 **At will:** Mage Armour<sup>A</sup> (included in AC), Mage Hand<sup>A</sup>
 </br>**3/day combined:** Dimension Door<sup>A</sup>, Hex<sup>BA,C</sup>, Hold Person<sup>A,C</sup>, Fireball<sup>A</sup> (Fifth Level)

 ***Oni Fangs.*** *Melee Attack Roll:* +6 to hit, reach 5ft. *Hit:* 7 (1d8 + 2) Piercing damage.
 If the target of this attack is causing Kaito's Ego trait to be active, he has Advantage on Attack Rolls against them with this attack.

 ***As Above, So Below (1/Day).*** *Charisma Saving Throw:* DC 17, one target within 30 feet. *Failure:* The target gets thrown through Makoku.
-They take 8d10 Psychic damage and they have the Incapacitated condition until the end of Kaito's next turn, when they return to the space they previously occupied or the nearest unoccupied space.
+They take 8d10 Psychic damage and they have the Incapacitated Condition until the end of Kaito's next turn, when they return to the space they previously occupied or the nearest unoccupied space.

 ### Bonus Actions